 One might consider entrusting their accountant or attorney with the sale of their business.
 Although these professionals possess expertise in their respective fields they are not usually best suited to market a business for sale and to provide all the levels of expertise required for a predictable and successful mergers and acquisitions outcome.
 In this instance, it is best to engage the services of mergers and acquisitions advisory firms since they are the only professionals with all of the expertise and experience specific to mergers and acquisitions.
 Your mergers and acquisitions advisors will work with your existing accountant and attorney and will leverage their valuable knowledge and experience to ensure that the transaction is executed in a manner that minimizes risk and ultimately provides the greatest value to you, the client.

-American Fortune Mergers & Acquisitions Advisors Offers Sell-side (Business Sale) And Buy-side Mergers And Acquisitions.
+American Fortune Merger and Acquisition Advisors Offers Sell-side (Business Sale) And Buy-side Mergers And Acquisitions.

 By Brian S. Mazar, CBI, MBA

-Learn just what Mergers and Acquisitions Advisory Firms do at American Fortune by calling 800-248-0615.
+Learn just what Merger and Acquisition Advisory Firms do at American Fortune by calling 800-248-0615.

 We have served clients with our exceptional mergers & acquisitions advisory services in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
 USA.
 Our corporate offices are located in Los Angeles, CA and Louisville, KY.